Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

-\emph{Rate coefficients.---} In many-atom ensembles, the single rate coefficient $K_2$ that governs photoassociation dynamics reaches its highest, unitarity-limited value when the photoassociation light is at the saturation intensity~\cite{Bohn_Julienne_1999, Ospelkaus_2010, Dutta_2014}.
+\emph{Rate coefficients.---} In many-atom ensembles, the single rate coefficient $K_2$ governing the photoassociation dynamics reaches its highest, unitarity-limited value for photoassociation light at the saturation intensity~\cite{Bohn_Julienne_1999, Ospelkaus_2010, Dutta_2014}.
 For photoassociation of two indistinguishable particles with a maximum photoassociation cross section of $\sigma = \lambda_\text{dB}^2 / (2 \pi)$, the unitarity-limited rate coefficient is~\cite{Kraft_2005}:

-This highest achievable rate coefficient forms a fundamental limit that exists for every scattering process, however so far it has only been investigated in many-atom systems.
+This highest achievable rate coefficient forms a fundamental limit that exists for every scattering process, however it has only been investigated in many-atom systems so far.

-By adapting the rate equations for inelastic scattering in the many-atom case~\cite{Roberts_2000} to a two-atom system, we can determine $K_2$ from the experimentally-observed pair-loss rate $\gamma_2$ of our trapped atom pair:
+We determine $K_2$ from the experimentally-observed pair-loss rate $\gamma_2$ of our trapped atom pair~\cite{Suppl, Roberts_2000}:

-where $n(\textbf{r})$ is the normalized thermal density in the optical tweezer~\cite{Grimm_2000, Suppl}.
-Since we model our system with a two-timescale model with fast and slow pair-loss rates, there are two rate coefficients.
-Our observations of photoassociation dynamics are performed close to the saturation intensity in order to compare to the unitarity-limited value of our system's rate coefficient.
+where $n(\textbf{r})$ is the normalized thermal density in the tweezer~\cite{Grimm_2000, Suppl}.
+Since we model photoassociation in our system with two timescale decay, there are two rate coefficients.
+Our experiments are performed close to the saturation intensity in order to compare to the corresponding unitarity-limited rate coefficient [Eq.~(\ref{eq:rate_coefficient_uni})].

-Figure~\ref{fig:K_over_T} shows the observed photoassociation rate coefficients of the fast and the slow decaying populations in our two-atom experiments around the saturation intensity compared to the many-atom unitarity limit.
-The fast decay exceeds $K_2^{\mathrm{unitarity}}$, whereas the rate coefficient for the slow decay (ascribed to nodal states) remains far below the many-atom unitarity limit.
+Figure~\ref{fig:K_over_T} shows the photoassociation rate coefficients of fast and slow decaying populations in our two-atom experiments around the saturation intensity, and compares to the many-atom unitarity limit.
+The fast decay exceeds $K_2^{\mathrm{unitarity}}$, whereas the rate coefficient for slow decay remains far below it.
 Recall that the many-atom unitarity-limited rate assumes that collisions happen randomly and depend on the average ensemble density.
-A plausible explanation for the fast decay exceeding the unitarity limit could therefore be that the peaked (pair correlated) states have a higher probability of being at zero relative position than one would expect from the ensemble-averaged density.
+A plausible explanation for the fast decay exceeding the unitarity limit could be that peaked states have a higher probability of being at zero relative position than expected from the ensemble-averaged density.
 Note that in Fig.~\ref{fig:K_over_T}, a higher temperature does not imply a higher occupation of the tweezer states; in our experiments, atoms are prepared with similar starting temperature and different temperatures are achieved by adiabatically expanding the tweezer.